fedingo/gym-unblockme/README.md

 After installation, you can use this environment as any other from OpenAI gym.
 To make an environment make sure to `import gym_unblockme`

-This is a snippet example of how to run the envirnoment:
+This is a snippet example on how to run the envirnoment:

 	import gym
 	import gym_unblockme